 Instructions for submitting assignments are included with the assignment descriptions within the Canvas course site.
-Due dates for all graded work are included in the Course Calendar below, and in each Module page in the Canvas course.
+Due dates for all graded work are included in the Course Calendar below, and described in the weekly page in the Canvas course.

 Late or Missed Assignments